Yoz Grahame's Unresolvable Discrepancy

 Posted: January 18th, 2005 | 16 Comments »

 Here’s something that you probably didn’t know (it was certainly news to me): Mozilla’s HTML 4.0 support is lacking.
 Some go as far as saying it’s not fully compliant.
-It’s always been like this; even worse, in this particular area, IE’s support is just fine.
-It’s just the kind of standards-conformance problem that designers should be screaming about, yet there’s mostly an eerie silence on the topic.
+It’s always been like this; even worse, stomach in this particular area, herpes IE’s support is just fine.
+It’s just the kind of standards-conformance problem that designers should be screaming about, pilule yet there’s mostly an eerie silence on the topic.

 Read the rest of this entry »